 One-off migration scripts

-Tasks that change shape every time
+Tasks that change shape every run

 Processes only one person ever runs

-Weekly team briefs with consistent structure
+Weekly briefs with stable structure and shifting inputs

 PR review checklists with team-specific rules

-Sprint planning summaries across repos
+Sprint planning summaries pulled across repos

 Onboarding context generation for new hires